DanB1998/StockMarket/README.md

 The Navigation bar is simple and easy to use, and remains the same on each page to allow for easy navigation of the 3 pages; Home, getting started and contact.
 It will stick to the top to allow for navigation whenever the user needs it.

-It also folds in at a certain width, to allow for functionality on smaller on devices.
+It also folds in at a certain width and provides a dropdown, to allow for better functionality on smaller on devices.

-This was achieved by bootstrap v4.6.
+This was achieved using bootstrap v4.6.
 Large amounts of the nav bar were produced using this library.

 ## Landing Page